 And if you are looking to add just a little otaku style into your life, Akihabara even has a nail salon that specializes in anime and other character art!
 Just stop by Nail Salon Venusrico and tell them which character you want to bling out your nails with!

-10. Shops that Sell Ninja and Samurai Weapons
+10. Don't Miss the Shops that Sell Ninja and Samurai Weapons

 Are you ready for the Otaku experience of a lifetime?